nuistzhou/nuistzhou.github.io/_posts/2020-04-09-Use database index properly.markdown

 > A full table scan can be more appropriate when retrieving a large part of the table.
 This is because index lookup reads the data block by block, whereas the full table scan can read larger chunks at one time (multi-block read) and therefore need less fewer read operations.

+The most important consideration when defining a composite index is how to choose the column ORDER so it can be used as often as possible.

+Of course it is possible to create multiple indexes with each for one column or multiple columns that we need to query, but single-index solution is till preferred for two reasons: 1) save storage space 2) overhead maintenance for the second index.
+3) fewer indexes, better insert, delete and update performance.